sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 No algorithms are implemented to solve equation -x + cos(x)
 ```

 so you may have to {func}`solve your equation numerically <sympy.solvers.solvers.nsolve>` instead.

 It is also possible that there is a way to solve your equation algebraically, and SymPy has not have implemented an appropriate algorithm.
+You can ask about this on the mailing list, or open an issue on GitHub. *Is it appropriate to include such instructions on a page like this?*